urbanware-org/wideredist/README.md

 ## Required update

-In order to be able to continue using *WiDeRedist*, version at least **1.2.0** must be installed.
+In order to be able to continue using *WiDeRedist*, at least version **1.2.0** must be installed.

 All versions below do not work anymore.
 The reason for that lies inside the server side script file.
-When running the server side script, it returns that the downloads have been completed successfully.
+When running the server side script, it usually returns that the downloads have been completed successfully.

 However, some of those files are only a few kilobytes in size and therefore useless.
 The reason why the download is incorrectly considered successful is that `wget` downloads the wrong file, which succeeds.

-Before version 1.2.0, the definition files were downloaded directly from *Microsoft* using `wget` without giving any special arguments which has worked fine.
+Before version 1.2.0, the definition files were downloaded from *Microsoft* using `wget` without giving any special arguments which has worked fine.
 Meanwhile the *Microsoft* server expects a user agent string, which was not given in the earlier versions.

 Instead of returning an HTTP error, the server redirects to a web page which tells that the user agent is missing.
 Therefore, `wget` downloads that HTML file instead of any definition file.
-Due to the fact, that the download of that HTML file succeeds, `wget` returns exit code `0`.
 So, it fetches the wrong file which succeeds and this leads to the incorrect output.

 Newer versions of *WiDeRedist* provide a user agent string which fixes the problem.
 Furthermore, it is customizable inside the server side config file.